TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Balloon Art** (v1.0): This is the fine-tuned Stable Diffusion model trained on Twisted Balloon images
     - **Borderlands** (v1): Based on Borderlands video game style, trained on characters and scenes
     - **BubblyDubbly** (v1): Dreamy sketched/painted portraits
+    - **CharHelper** (v4): This model was trained on a digital painting style mainly with characters and portraits.
+The main objective is to train a model to be a tool to help with character design ideas
     - **ChromaV5** (v1.6): generates metalic/chrome looking images
     - **Classic Animation Diffusion** (v1): Popular animation studio classic style generations.
     - **Clazy** (v1): Generates clay-like figures
     - **Comic-Diffusion** (v2): Western Comic book style
+    - **Concept Sheet** (valpha): This model is just the first dreambooth iteration for concept-sheet/old-books style.
+Based on SD 2.1
     - **Cyberpunk Anime Diffusion** (v1): Cyberpunk anime characters
     - **DGSpitzer Art Diffusion** (v1): Dreambooth model based on Vintedois, trained on a dataset of DGSpitzer art.
 Styles included are outline, sketch, anime, painting and landscape
+    - **Dan Mumford Style** (v2): Model trained with a dataset of DanMumford Style images, courtesy of Flonix
     - **Dark Victorian Diffusion** (v2.0): finetuned on dark, moody, victorian imagery
     - **Darkest Diffusion** (v1.0): A free and open source Stable Diffusion model created by AI-Characters, trained on the artstyle of the game 'Darkest Dungeon'
+    - **Deliberate** (v1.1): This model provides you the ability to create anything you want.
+The more power of prompt knowledges you have, the better results you'll get.
+It basically means that you'll never get a perfect result with just a few words.
+You have to fill out your prompt line extremely detailed
     - **DnD Item** (v1.0): This is a model (dnditem) for creating magic items, for the game Dungeons and Dragons!
 It was trained to be very similar to the official results that are available here: https://www.dndbeyond.com/magic-items
     - **Double Exposure Diffusion** (v2.0): The Double Exposure Diffusion model, trained specifically on images of people and a few animals
     - **DreamLikeSamKuvshinov** (v1): A mixture of Dreamlike Diffusion 1.0, SamDoesArt V3 and Kuvshinov style models.
 Created mostly for exploring different character concepts with a focus on drawings, but the mix happened to be pretty good at realistic-ish images, all thanks to wonderful models that it uses.